-All Members and Trustees received the link to the Academies Financial Handbook or a hard copy of the most up to date version, the calendar for submissions to ESFA and the up to date Governance Handbook issued by the DFE.
+All Members and Trustees received the link to the Academy Trust Handbook or a hard copy of the most up to date version, the calendar for submissions to ESFA and the up to date Governance Handbook issued by the DFE.
 We have also developed a comprehensive Hales Valley Trust Governing Board Handbook which is given to all Governors during induction and shared with Governors and Trustees when updated annually.
 Documentation is made available and papers distributed requesting information that requires Members and Trustees to declare any business and pecuniary interest in their work within The Trust.
 A skills matrix is undertaken by each new Trustee, to ensure all new Trustees have an appropriate skillset and to identify any training requirements.

-Members, Trustees and Governors take part termly in the Trust's Governor Accreditation programme, led by the CEO.
-They also have access to the Local Authority training programme and other training and information programmes such as the National Governors Association, The Key and The School Bus.
-All Members and Trustees receive electronic updates from key agencies in order to keep the Trust compliant and work efficiently and effectively.
+Members, Trustees and Governors take part termly in relevant training provided by NGA and National Online Safety.
+They also have access to the Local Authority training programme.
+Members and Trustees should sign up to governance associations in order to receive electronic updates from key agencies in order to keep the Trust compliant and working efficiently and effectively.